1jour1vin

 Eye

-Beautiful bright yellow color
+A beautiful, bright yellow color

 Nose

-Pure, mineral, very fresh, and fruity
+Pure, mineral, and very fresh and fruity

 Serve